From The First Union Center in Philadelphia, PA

 The big question buzzing on Monday is would Vince McMahon bury the hatchet and pay tribute to the WWE icon with class or even at all?
 The WWE did indeed pay Randy Savage tribute with an emotional video package on WWE RAW, but was it enough?
 This blogger says absolutely not!

 There were rumors buzzing all weekend speculating on how Vince McMahon would pay tribute to one of his greatest WWE superstars.
 For those who don’t know, Vince McMahon has had a deep seeded hatred against the Macho Man for years.
 It appeared that Vince was starting to soften as he allowed WWE product featuring Savage to be produced over the last couple of years.
 But this was different.
-This was more than a ..click here to read more
+This was ..click here to read more

 bret hart, randy savage, Roddy Piper, Sean Waltman, vince mcmahon